simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

     - Fireball -> +1 priority
   - TODO: signature abilities for Giga Meowth, Eevee, and Pikachu
     - Meowth: Gold Envy (permanent taunt effect)
-    - Eevee: TBD (foes are locked into using a single attack)
+    - Eevee: Debutante (foes are locked into using a single attack)
     - Pikachu: TBD (all other pokemon are "temporarily" paralyzed, except electric types, ground types, and pokemon with quick feet/limber)